Table of Contents

 -

-A margin-adjusted LTV model calculates customer lifetime value after accounting for gross margin, showing the true profit contribution of each customer rather than just top-line revenue.
+A margin-adjusted LTV model calculates customer lifetime value after accounting for gross margin, showing the true profit contribution of each customer rather than just top-line subscription revenue.

 ![Basic LTV Model [User Churn]](https://baremetrics.com/hs-fs/hubfs/Basic%20LTV%20Model%20%5BUser%20Churn%5D.png?width=751&height=381&name=Basic%20LTV%20Model%20%5BUser%20Churn%5D.png)